How to support your students

 - Remind your tutees that they can edit everything in their online portfolio; edits on their portfolio pages will update their matrix.

-- Point your tutee to the Reflection and Reflective Writing guide, where we explain how reflection forms part of Kolb's experiential learning cycle.
+- Point your tutee to the Reflection guide, where we explain how reflection forms part of Kolb's experiential learning cycle.

-- From the pilot scheme we know that many Imperial students mistake describing their experiences for reflection upon their experiences; remind them to read page 6 of the Reflection and Reflective Writing guide to see the difference.
+- From the pilot scheme we know that many Imperial students mistake describing their experiences for reflection upon their experiences; remind them to read page 6 of the Reflection guide to see the difference.

 - Explain reflection as "interviewing yourself and listening to your own answers".
 Advise tutees to "listen like a scientist, weighing the evidence/argument".